ejbenke/jQuery-Accordion-Section/README.md

 ![Create list for use with the Accordion](./assets/ListForAccordion.png)

 **2) Add the .html file, jQuery library, jQueryUI library and css to your Site Assets folder on your site**
+*Edit the following line of code (line 28) in ClassicAccordion,html to replace "ListName" with the actual name of your list that you want to use to populate the Accordion Section:
+`sEndPoint += "/_api/web/lists/getbytitle('ListName')/items";`
+*In ClassicAccordion.html, either edit the paths in the first 3 lines or make sure you mirror the folder structure specified within your Site Assets folder on your site.
+*Add your modified ClassicAccordion.html file to Site Assets
+*Add jQuery library, jquery.min.js (not included in this repo) to Site Assets *Add my custom jQueryUI library and associated css (or generate your own and use those instead) to Site Assets

 ![Add your code to Site Assets](./assets/FilesInSiteAssets.png)